Vedas: Rigveda

 The Rigveda Samhita is the oldest extant Indic text.
 It is a collection of 1,028 Vedic Sanskrit hymns and 10,600 verses in all, organised into ten books (Sanskrit: mandalas).
 The hymns are dedicated to Rigvedic deities.

 The books were composed by poets from different priestly groups over a period of several centuries between c.
 1500 and 1200 BCE, (the early Vedic period) in the Punjab (Sapta Sindhu) region of the northwest Indian subcontinent.
 According to Michael Witzel, the initial codification of the Rigveda took place at the end of the Rigvedic period at c.
 1200 BCE, in the early Kuru kingdom.

 The Rigveda is structured based on clear principles.
 The Veda begins with a small book addressed to Agni, Indra, Soma and other gods, all arranged according to decreasing total number of hymns in each deity collection; for each deity series, the hymns progress from longer to shorter ones, but the number of hymns per book increases.
-Finally, the meter too is systematically arranged from jagati and tristubh to anustubh and gayatri as the text progresses.
+Finally, the metre too is systematically arranged from jagati and tristubh to anustubh and gayatri as the text progresses.